babylonhealth/ios-playbook/TechnicalDocuments/Proposals/BuildersToFunctions.md

 }
 ```

-This would remove the intricated structure we have with builders and its children.
+This would remove the intricate structure we have with builders and their children.

 A side effect of this approach, because we are dealing with functions (versus structs) we are able to remove local state.
 An example of such case is `enableClinicalDownloads` at `ClinicalRecordsChildBuilders`.
 You can see the code smell here: